Mona Diab

-Mona Talat Diab (Arabic: منى طلعت دياب) is a computer science professor and director of Carnegie Mellon University's Language Technologies Institute.
+Mona Talat Diab (Arabic: منى طلعت دياب) is an Egyptian-American computer science professor and director of Carnegie Mellon University's Language Technologies Institute.
 Previously, she was a professor at George Washington University and a research scientist with Facebook AI.
 Her research focuses on natural language processing, computational linguistics, cross lingual/multilingual processing, computational socio-pragmatics, Arabic language processing, and applied machine learning.

 Education

 Diab completed her M.Sc. in computer science with a major in machine learning and artificial intelligence at The George Washington University (1997) and her Ph.D. in computational linguistics at the University of Maryland, Linguistics Department and University of Maryland Institute for Advanced Computer Studies (UMIACS) in 2003, under the supervision of Philip Resnik.
 She was also a postdoctoral research scientist at Stanford University (2003–2005) under the mentorship of Dan Jurafsky, where she was a part of the Stanford NLP Group.

 Career

 After her postdoc at Stanford, Diab took a position as research scientist (principal investigator) at the Center for Computational Learning Systems (CCLS) in Columbia University, where she was also adjunct professor in the computer science department.
 In 2013 she joined the George Washington University as an associate professor, where she was promoted to full professor in 2017.
 Diab is the founder and director of the GW NLP lab CARE4Lang.
 Diab served as an elected faculty senator at Columbia University for 6 years (2007–2012) and an elected faculty senator at GW (2013–2014).
 She served the computational linguistics community as elected member, secretary and president of ACL SIGLEX (2005–2016) and elected president of ACL SIGSemitic.
 She currently serves as the elected VP-elect for ACL SIGDAT.
 In 2017 Diab joined Amazon AWS AI Deep Learning Group for Human Language Technologies, where she led the AWS Lex project for task oriented dialogue systems for enterprises.
 A couple of years later, she moved to Facebook AI as a research scientist.
 In the fall of 2023, she became the director of CMU's Language Technologies Institute -- the first full time director since the passing of its founder Jaime Carbonell.